-Self-education is critical — learning should never stop.
+Self-education, self-improvement, and self-development are critical — learning should never stop.
 The most successful people make time every day to learn new things, personally and professionally.

 Try to form a habit to consume content every day: